DHCP snooping

-In computer networking, DHCP snooping is a series of techniques applied to improve the security of a DHCP infrastructure.
+In computer networking, DHCP snooping is a series of techniques applied to improve the security of a Dynamic Host Configuration Protocol (DHCP) infrastructure.

+Techniques

 DHCP servers allocate IP addresses to clients on a LAN.
 DHCP snooping can be configured on LAN switches to exclude rogue DHCP servers and remove malicious or malformed DHCP traffic.
 In addition, information on hosts which have successfully completed a DHCP transaction is accrued in a database of bindings which may then be used by other security or accounting features.

 Other features may use DHCP snooping database information to ensure IP integrity on a Layer 2 switched domain.
 This information enables a network to: